 E-2 visas for Canadian spouses and children

 Spouses and children under 21 of E-2 investors or employees may accompany the principal applicant.
 Children are permitted to attend school in the United States.
+Spouses and children of primary E-2 investors or employees do not need to be Canadian citizens.
+So long as the principal applicant is Canadian, dependents can be citizens of other countries.

 Can a Canadian E-2 spouse apply for employment authorization?